-Writing for online and offline audiences is completely different.
+Writing for an online versus offline audience is completely different.
 If you work with a writer who’s recently converted from offline content, like newspapers and magazines, to online content, make sure they understand how to:

-Even if your blogger is more right-brained than left-brained, they can only be effective if they have an understanding of the analytics that drive the content they create.
+Even if your blogger is more right-brained than left-brained, they can only be effective if they understand the analytics that drive the content they create.